camaraproject/DeviceLocation/documentation/API_documentation/location-retrieval-API-Readiness-Checklist.md

 # API Readiness Checklist

-Checklist for location-retrieval api-version in v0.3
+Checklist for location-retrieval 0.3.0-rc.1 in r1.1

 As we target an **initial** maturity level release the column **Status** is filled accordingly: NA: Not Applicable, TBD: To Be Done